 AfricaMondial, Sifra

-Ingredients for sauce
+Ingredients for the sauce

 Yemista, stuffed tomatoes with rice, ingredients for sauce

-Yemista offers a range of health benefits attributed to its nutrient-rich components.
-The tomatoes provide a rich source of antioxidants, particularly lycopene, renowned for its potential in combatting oxidative stress and promoting heart health.
-The inclusion of olive oil introduces heart-healthy monounsaturated fats, aligning with the positive impact of the Mediterranean diet on cardiovascular well-being.
-Rice provides a complex carbohydrate source, dietary fibre for digestive health and supports brain function.
-Incorporating potatoes contributes essential vitamins and minerals such as vitamin C and potassium, crucial for immune function and blood pressure regulation.
+Additionally, incorporating potatoes contributes essential vitamins and minerals such as vitamin C and potassium, crucial for immune function and blood pressure regulation.
 Parsley and mint bring a wealth of vitamins and antioxidants, aiding in digestion and overall health.
 Currants, with their natural sweetness and dietary fibre, enhance digestive health, are a good source of potassium for nerve and muscle function, and contain a variety of antioxidants.
 Overall, Yemista is a nourishing dish that is not only tasty, but provides a range of nutrients that promote overall well-being.

-How to make Tomatoes Stuffed with Rice
+How to make Greek Stuffed Tomatoes with Rice (Yemista)

 Yemista, stuffed tomatoes with rice, currants, potatoes and rice soaked in water